Mattlister/designandconquer/README.md

 ### Acknowledgements

-I'd like to say than you to My mentor Simen Daehlin who reviewed my site and helped me towards restructuring the entire website with Bootstrap 4 rather than 3 and advising me on new code I should have been using.
-I also want to say thank you to Anna Greaves who one day reviewed my site and advised me that I needed to make some drastic changes, helped me to kick start those changes and advised me on speaking to Simen.
+I'd like to say than you to My mentor Simen Daehlin who has supported me through the project and has been a great influence and inspired me to keep going, especially when I really was ready to throw in the towel but a 10:30 call at niht helped get me back on track.
+The Slack community reviewed my code and pointed out issues/ offered advice to aide me in improving my sites to produce something greater and so I'm really grateful for their consistent support and it's good to know we're in this together.
+I'd also like to say a big thank you to Anna Greaves, Anthony O'Brien and Shane Muirhead for their help in regard to issues I had with my JSON code and indepth code reviews.

 ### Disclaimer

-The content of this Website is for educational purposes only.
+The content of the Website I have produced is for educational purposes only including all images and videos.